 - i.
 Determine the percentage of the payment period the student completed.
-To determine the percentage, the total number of clock hours comprising the payment period for which assistance is awarded (i.e., 375 hours) is divided into the number of clock hours, scheduled to be completed in that period as of the day the student withdrew.
-The total number of clock hours in the payment period does not include any hours in which the student was on an approved leave of absence. - ii.
+To determine the percentage, divide the calendar days completed in the payment period (e.g. Quarter 1 payment Period) by the total calendar days in the period (excluding scheduled breaks of 5 days or more AND days that a student was on an approved leave of absence). - ii.
 Determine the amount of aid earned by the student.
 The amount of aid the student earned for the payment period is determined by multiplying the percentage derived from Step 1 by the total amount of Title IV aid that was disbursed or that could have been disbursed as of the student's last date of attendance (see Post Withdrawal Disbursements Policy).
 After the 60 percent point in the payment period, a student is deemed to have earned 100 percent of the Federal Student Aid funds awarded for the period. - iii.
 Compare the amount earned to the amount disbursed.
 If less aid was disbursed than was earned, the student may receive a post withdrawal disbursement for the difference.
 If more aid was disbursed than was earned, the difference is refunded back to Title IV programs.